-Comprehensive income is composed of two components: net income and other comprehensive income.
-Other comprehensive income refers to revenue, expenses, gains and losses that under GAAP are recorded as an element of members' equity but are excluded from net income.
-The Partnership's other comprehensive income consists of foreign currency translation adjustments from those subsidiaries not using the U.S. dollar as their functional currency.
-The Partnership has disclosed other comprehensive income as a component of members' equity.
+Comprehensive Income is composed of two components: net income and other comprehensive income.
+Other comprehensive income refers to revenue, expenses, gains and losses that under GAAP are recorded as an element of stockholders' deficit but are excluded from net income.
+The Partnership's other comprehensive loss consists of foreign currency translation adjustments from those subsidiaries not using the U.S. dollar as their functional currency.
+The Partnership has disclosed comprehensive income as a component of members' equity.